matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 ## Patterns
 1. I don't want to talk about every pattern I ever see, so here's the official online version of [Game Programming Patterns](https://gameprogrammingpatterns.com/contents.html).
 1. I'm not a huge fan of their site and find their content harder to grok, but [Refactoring Guru](https://refactoring.guru/design-patterns/catalog) also has a decent collection.
+1. The [Command pattern](https://gameprogrammingpatterns.com/command.html) is super useful for letting you manage more complex operations compared to a regular function, by turning a function into an object.
+One such usage is including an "Undo", another is in games allowing easily rebound controls or NPC actors.

 ## Data Structures & Algorithms
 1. [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) is the bible here.
 You own it, take a look sometime.